HexagonITS/programming-challenges/Readme.md

 ### 2. Read Password
 **Problem:**
 After generating the password from challenge 1, we provided your output to the phone service and realized we have a major problem.
 The phone bot is reading lowercase and uppercase letters the same, and special characters aren't being read at all!
-To fix this, we are going to need to make a function that translates our character array into the phonetic spelling for each of those characters.
+To fix this, we are going to need to make a function that translates our password string into an array of the phonetic spelling for each character.

 **Challenge:**
-Write a function that translates each character from the input array, into its phonetic equivalent.
+Write a function that translates each character from the input string, into its phonetic equivalent.
 The function should throw an error if the array contains something you cant translate.
 Here are some examples:
 - `F` => `capital f`
 - `-` => `dash`